NeuralAlchemist/tudu/README.md

 #### Getting Started

 After going through the [setup](#setup) you are ready to get organising!
-Here's how to use the application!
+Here's how to use the application.

 Want to see all the tasks?
 Enter 1 in the main menu and perform actions similar to below